 Originally published 25 Sep 2018, updated 4 January 2019

 This was originally published on 25 September 2018 but we decided to update it with more stunning photo spots we found on our second trip to beautiful Singapore.
 The five new additions are right up at the top of the blog.
-So here is the updated ultimate visitors guide to Top Instagrammable Places in Singapore (this time with a map!).
+So here is the updated ultimate visitors guide to Top Instagrammable Spots in Singapore (this time with a map!).
 And still all totally doable even if you’re in the city for a few days.

 Our Tip: The amazing thing about Singapore is that it has been the only place we have traveled to where we didn’t have to wake up at the crack of dawn to take shots.
 We actually went during different times throughout the day and didn’t come across heaps of people waiting or milling around.